 Since 1995, the Pennsylvania Highlands Community College Foundation has worked to provide expanded resources for the growth and development of the College.
 Each year, the Foundation supports numerous areas including: scholarships, programs, facilities, and faculty development.
 Your donation will have an immediate impact and will directly benefit the students we serve.
 Your gift is an investment in the future of our College: in education, in opportunities and, most importantly, in our current and future students.

-View our 2017-2018 Annual Giving Campaign Brochure for more information on our specific programs.
-Print this brochure and complete form to mail your donation, or use our “DONATE” button to make a donation online.
+View our donation categories below for more information and use our “DONATE” button to make a donation online.

 You can designate your donation to one of the following: